folajimiabolade/web-build-hq/README.md

 **Step 2**
-Sign up or login, after signing up or logging in, you should be redirected to your account page which looks like this:
+Sign up or login, after signing up or logging in, you should be redirected to your 'Account' page which looks like this:

 ![Account page](static/images/screenshots/Account.jpg)